lucaamad/Machine-Learning/README.md

 ## The project

 The objective of the project is to predict the latitude and longitude of a set of vessels at predetermined time instants, given the previous positions and some weather features.
-In order to evaluate the predictions, we use a score: namely, the weighted average of the mean geodetic distance in kilometers (using `geopy.distance.geodesic`) between the prediction and the ground truth point for each vessel.
+In order to evaluate the predictions, we use a score: the weighted average of the mean geodetic distance in kilometers (using `geopy.distance.geodesic`) between the prediction and the ground truth point for each vessel.
 The weights adopted for the sum decrease over time.

 The evaluation takes place in two stages:
 First, we compare the performance of different models on a validation set composed of approximately 50% of the `ais_test.csv` data (the exact observations contained in this slice of the dataset are unknown).
 The evaluation on this dataset produces a *public score* (as it is called in the report).